 Sense Making Optimisation enhances accessibility and understanding, whilst reducing misinterpretation and disengagement, by responding to your audiences’ language, literacy and knowledge needs.

 Sense Making Optimisation embraces, expands and improves on traditional simplification techniques, found in plain English and Easy Read, and increases inclusion for people with lower literacy and disabilities.

 Sense Making Optimisation isn’t just for disadvantaged groups: it is for all audience groups.

 Understanding your audiences’ language and literacy needs is a vital, and neglected, component of audience segmentation and communication planning.

 Sense Making Optimisation integrates your customers’ knowledge needs with their language and literacy needs, takes the guesswork out of language adaptation, and bridges the information accessibility gap.

 What is Sense Making Optimisation?

-Sense Making Optimisation is a strategic, holistic approach to inclusive communication planning, delivery and evaluation.
-It maximises (optimises) how easy information is to understand and use, by recognising comprehensions as an interpretative process (sense making), influenced by multilevel factors (see Accessible Information Ladder).
+Sense Making Optimisation is a strategic approach to inclusive communication planning, delivery and evaluation.
+It maximises (optimises) how easy content is to understand and use, by recognising comprehensions as an interpretative process (sense making), influenced by multilevel factors.